computational-genomics-lab/galEupy/README.md

 port:
 ```
 #### Format for organism configuration file
-#### The version denotes the different strains of the same species if they are available.
+The version denotes the different strains of the same species if they are available.
 So in the configuration file, the first strain to be uploaded has version: 1, the second strain has version: 2 and so on.
+If the user has different assemblies of the same strain, they can specify the following using "assembly_version:".

 ```commandline
 [OrganismDetails]